-Partner post to How to Update Your Fireplace – 4 Fireplace Update Ideas
+Partner post: How to Update Your Fireplace – 4 Fireplace Update Ideas

-If you’ve been following my blog for a while (bless your lil’ heart) you’ll know that I LOVE to paint anything that men HATE to paint -brick, wood, you name it and I’ll paint it (including my body).
-In fact, I’m sure that I am the featured image on many a dartboard across the country.
+If you’ve been following my blog for a while (bless your lil heart) you know that I LOVE to paint anything that men HATE to paint -brick, wood, you name it, I’ll paint it (including my body).

 And I’m not picking on men here, I swear.
 It’s just that in my decorating adventures, I’ve found that men are the LEAST likely to want to paint brick or solid wood pieces – EVEN IF they are butt-ugly.

-So, this blog post is for the men (and the odd woman) who despise painted brick and are desperately hoping to find a paint colour for their walls that makes their brick fireplace look fabulous!
+And I’m actually DEDICATING this blog post to the men (and the odd women) who despise painted brick and are desperately hoping to find a wall paint colour that makes their brick fireplace look fabulously updated!

 The first thing I’m going to say about these colour suggestions is that these are ONLY ‘guideline colours’